Harmon-Cui/Real-time-metro-passenger-destination-prediction/README.md

   documentation of the input data structure, feature construction, clustering logic, and outputs is provided.

+- **Hierarchical passenger clustering and segmentation**
+  (`offline_modules/hierarchical_clustering/`):
+  Workflow-level documentation describing the offline hierarchical clustering procedure used to derive passenger categories, including pre-classification, second-order clustering of active passengers (implemented using SPSS), and fine-grained segmentation guided by fuzzy clustering principles.
+This module explains the analytical logic and interpretation of clustering results, without providing executable clustering algorithms.

 - **Station geocoding using Amap**
   (`offline_modules/geocoding_amap/`):
   Station-level longitude and latitude acquisition via the Amap (Gaode) Open